 So in conclusion….

 Leave those artificial water crystals on the shelf!
-And wallah!
+And voila!
 You're now being water wise with seaweed.
 Welcome to the garden gurus club!

-One more tip for your small backyard ideas...
+A couple more tips for your small backyard ideas...

 It’s best to vary the types of mulch you use.